caleqw2/Scale-Finder/DEVELOPMENT.md

 4/21 - Fixed the issue with enharmonic equivalents and cleaned up some code with comments.
 I also decided to ditch libmusicxml and linked two graphics libraries, PretzelGui and ImGui.

+4/22 - Wrote class skeletons for ChordSymbol and Engine, which will be able to take raw string input and populate chord symbols with Scales.